Racine County, Wisconsin

 Racine County (/rəˈsiːn, reɪ-/ rə-SEEN-,_-ray--) is a county in southeastern Wisconsin.
 As of the 2020 census, its population was 197,727, making it Wisconsin's fifth-most populous county.
 Its county seat is Racine.
 The county was founded in 1836, then a part of the Wisconsin Territory.
-The Root River is the county's namesake.
+The Root River is the county's namesake, as racine is the French for "root".

 Racine County comprises the Racine metropolitan statistical area.
 This area is part of the Milwaukee-Racine-Waukesha combined statistical area.
 According to the U.S. Census Bureau, the county has an area of 792 sqmi, of which 333 sqmi is land and 460 sqmi (58%) is water.
 The county's unemployment rate was 5.6% in June 2021.

 History

 The Potawatomi people occupied the area of Racine County until European settlement.
 The Wisconsin Territory legislature established Racine County in 1836, separating it from Milwaukee County.
 Racine County originally extended to Wisconsin's southern border and encompassed the land that is now Kenosha County, Wisconsin.
 Kenosha County was created as a separate entity in 1850.